Kees Kwakman

-Kees Kwakman (born 10 June 1983) is a Dutch former professional footballer who played as a defensive midfielder.
+Kees Kwakman (born 10 June 1983) is a Dutch retired professional footballer who played as a defensive midfielder.
 Between 2004 and 2018, he played for FC Volendam, Groningen, RBC Roosendaal, NAC Breda, FC Augsburg and Bidvest Wits.
-In the summer of 2018, Kwakman retired from football and became a pundit with Fox Sports Eredivisie.

 Career

 In July 2014 Kwakman signed a one-year deal with South African club Bidvest Wits, with a one-year option to renew.

+Personal life

+Kwakman survived the Volendam New Year's fire in 2001, spending nine days in hospital with second-degree burns to his hands and neck.

+In the summer of 2018, Kwakman retired from football and became a pundit with Fox Sports Eredivisie.

+Kees' father, Wim Kwakman, played 259 games for FC Volendam (scoring 33 goals) between 1969 and 1984.